-There are many online consolidators for booking travel, but for more personal help arranging air transport, you can contact Exito Travel at 1-800-655-4053 in the US or 1-800-670-2605 in Canada.
+There are many online consolidators for booking travel, but for more personal help arranging air transport, you can contact Exito Travel at 970-818-8459 in the US or Canada.
 They are very adept at putting flight itineraries together, to even the most far-flung places.
-More information can be found on Exito's website at www. exitotravel.com.
+More information can be found at www.exitotravel.com.